shaik1990/expenditures/README.md

 ### Feedback and bugs

-Please post questions and bug report to the [issue queue](https://github.com/tedstrauss/expenditures/issues).
+Please post questions and bug reports to the [issue queue](https://github.com/tedstrauss/expenditures/issues).